sissbruecker/linkding/docs/backup.md

 To restore the backup, just copy the backup file to the data folder of your new installation and rename it to `db.sqlite3`.
 Then start the Docker container.

-#### Rootless
+#### Custom `user`

-If you are running rootless container, you may be passing a `user` that owns the folder binded to `/etc/linkding/data`.

-Given that `/etc/linkding` can only be writted by `root`, you will need to export the backup to `/etc/linkding/data` instead.
+The default instructions assumes that the process has permissions to write to `/etc/linkding` (`root` by default).
+However, that may not be the case in case the containers is being ran with a custom `user`.
+In those cases, you can export the backup to  `/etc/linkding/data` where the same user should have permissions to write to.

 In summary, execute the following command:
 ```shell